pengtaoxie/pengtaoxie.github.io/index.md

 * 2020/6/15.
 I am awarded an Amazon AWS Research Award.
 Thank you AWS!
 * 2020/6/1.
 I am awarded a Tencent AI-Lab Faculty Award.
 Thank you Tencent AI-Lab!
 * 2020/5/1.
 I am awarded a Tencent WeChat Faculty Award.
 Thank you WeChat!
-* 2019/9/10.
-Our work on specific and shared causal relation modeling is accepted by NeurIPS 2019.
-* Invited talks at UCLA, UCSD, Columbia, NYU, Johns Hopkins, Geogia Tech, University of Wisconsin-Madison, UMass Amherst.
-* 2018/12/18.
-Our work on ellipse detection of optic disc-and-cup boundary in fundus image is accepted by the IEEE International Symposium on Biomedical Imaging.
-* 2018/11/20.
-Our work on clinical notes summarization was accepted by the NIPS ML for Healthcare Workshop as a spotlight oral presentation.
-* 2018/11/20.
-We won the 1st Place (out of 400+ participating teams) in both Defenses and Targeted Attacks, 3rd Place in Untargeted Attacks, in the NIPS Adversarial Vision Challenge 2018.

 ## Publications Since 2020